But what are the differences between the two? And how do you choose which is the right solution for your business?

 Put simply, a hosted phone system is cloud-based, with not much hardware other than the phones themselves located on your site.

-However, with an on-premise system the hardware will be located on-site with your business, and support and maintenance are your own responsibility.
+However, with an on-premise system the hardware will be located on-site within your business premises and support and maintenance are your own responsibility.

 What are the costs?